CENMIG/snpplet/README.md

-# `tuber`
+# `FastaNGS`
 A nexflow pipeline for short variant calling from NGS data
 ## Description
 Whole genome sequencing data are used for various purposes including molecular typing, classification and phylogenetic analysis.
-The `tuber` pipeline processes NGS data to obtain short variants (SNVs and INDELs).
+The `FastaNGS` pipeline processes NGS data to obtain short variants (SNVs and INDELs).
 This pipeline implements tools for raw data quality control and pre-processing, read mapping, variant calling and filtering to produce a ready to use vcf and multiple sequence alignment files.
-The tuber pipeline includes workflow of GATK Best Practices for germline short variant discovery, [link](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels-), which allows users to work on large datasets.
-In addition to the GATK Best Practices, tuber includes a step to parse the SNV table into a multiple sequence alignment in fasta format. (`tuber` runs well under Linux OS and MacOSX; for Windows users `tuber` also runs well under linux in a virtual machine or Windows subsystem for linux)
+The FastaNGS pipeline includes workflow of GATK Best Practices for germline short variant discovery, [link](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels-), which allows users to work on large datasets.
+In addition to the GATK Best Practices, FastaNGS includes a step to parse the SNV table into a multiple sequence alignment in fasta format. (`FastaNGS` runs well under Linux OS and MacOSX; for Windows users `FastaNGS` also runs well under linux in a virtual machine or Windows subsystem for linux)

 ## Inputs
 <br>The pipeline needs the following files as the inputs